 The engineer should always derive the Execution Class based on the design parameters appropriate to each project.
 The requirements to each Execution Class are listed in Table A3 of BS EN 1090-2 and can be reviewed by the engineer if desired.

-In order to be able to CE Mark the fabricated structural steelwork that they produce, steelwork contractors are required to declare performance to the System 2+ level of assessment (as described in Annex V of the CPR).
+In order to be able to CE Mark the fabricated structural steelwork that they produce, steelwork contractors are required to declare performance to the System 2+ System of Assessment and Verification of Constancy of Performance (as described in Annex V of the CPR).
 This requires them to undertake:

 - Initial type-testing of the product